assareh/home-lab/esxi/packer/README.md

 ### How to build
 Execute `packer build -on-error=ask .` from within each folder to create the respective template.
 It may take about 10-15 minutes to complete.

-### Password Steps
-These are steps for how to set a linux user password in the preseed file:
-1. generate and save a random password in 1password. this will be the linux user password for the default ubuntu user account.
-2. save this password in vault for packer to retrieve when running the template.
-3. use `mkpasswd -m sha-512` to generate the password hash that goes in the preseed.

 ## Extras
 You can use `shared_packer_cache.sh` to create symbolic links to share the packer cache in each folder, saving on ISO downloads.